Hamburg-born Johannes Brahms (1833-1897) spent some time in Vienna in the early 1860s before moving here permanently a few years later.

 Johannes Brahms spent many hours in the company of the Fellinger family in this house from 1893 until his death.
 Many of his works were heard here for the very first time.

 A second inscription notes that the first plaque used to hang on the side of Palais Arenberg, which stood at this location until it was demolished in the 1950s.

 One former abode of Brahms that still survives is the Deutschordenshaus, home to the Teutonic order in Vienna.
 He lived there for a while during his first long stay in the city in the 1860s.

 But this is Vienna, so Brahms’ presence barely warrants a mention for that particular location because it has an even greater claim to musical fame.

 A few years earlier (1781), Mozart slept there on a visit to the city with his employer, the Archbishop of Salzburg.
 The two argued, Mozart was kicked out, and the rest is, as they say, history.

 Brahms died on April 3rd, 1897 at his home on Karlsgasse.

-The funeral service was held three days later at the Lutherische Stadtkirche church in the very centre of Vienna (at Dorotheergasse 18).
-This evangelical church can trace its roots back to a late 16th century convent church built by Elisabeth of Austria, a former queen of France.
+The funeral service took place three days later at the Lutherische Stadtkirche church in the very centre of Vienna (at Dorotheergasse 18).
+This evangelical church traces its roots back to a late 16th century convent church built by Elisabeth of Austria, a former queen of France.

-(The coffin’s journey to the Stadtkirche included a stop at the Musikverein for the laying of a wreath.)
+(The coffin’s journey to the Stadtkirche included a stop at the Musikverein concert venue for the laying of a wreath.)

 Another composer closely associated with Vienna is Joseph Haydn (1732-1809), and his final residence is now the Haydnhaus museum.